lightmetrica/lightmetrica-v3/doc/component.rst

 Composition of the unique_ptr of components or raw pointers inside a component implicitly defines a *component hierarchy* of the components.
-In the framework, we adopts a strict ownership constraint that one instance of the component can only be possessed and managed by a single another component.
+In the framework, we adopted a strict ownership constraint that one instance of the component can only be possessed and managed by a single another component.
-In other words, we do not allow to use shared_ptr to manage the instance of the framework.
+In other words, we do not allow to use ``shared_ptr`` to manage the instance of the framework.
 This constraint makes it possible to identify a component inside the hierarchy by a locator.

 A *component locator* is a string to uniquely identify an component instance inside the hierarchy.
-The string start with the character ``$`` and arbitrary sequence of characters separated by ``.``.
+The string start with the character ``$`` and arbitrary sequence of characters separated by ``.`` (dot character).
 For instance, ``$.assets.obj1.mesh1``.
 Each string separated by ``.`` is used to identify the components owned by the current node inside the hierarchy.
 By iteratively tracing down the hierarchy from the root, the locator can identify an single component instance.